 (b) Assess the usefulness of these tests in distinguishing between metals and non-metals.

-Ques 8.
-In the electrolytic refining of a metal M, what would you take as the anode, the cathode and the electrolyte?
+Q.8.
+In the electrolytic refining of a metal M, what would you take as the anode, the cathode, and the electrolyte?

-Ans: Impure metal acts as anode, pure metal acts as cathode.
-Soluble salt of metal acts as electrolyte.
+Ans.
+Impure metal acts as an anode, and pure metal acts as a cathode.
+Soluble salt of metal acts as an electrolyte.

-Ques 9.
+Q.9.
 Pratyush took sulphur powder on a spatula and heated it.
-He collected the gas evolved by inverting a test tube over it, as shown in figure below.
+He collected the gas evolved by inverting a test tube over it, as shown in the figure below.